When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Introduction

-Beyond these highly overlapping works, moderately related surveys such as Primeau et al. \cite{Primeau2018_CI_in_WSANS}, Moura et al. \cite{Moura2019_GameTheory_MEC_Survey}, and Kong et al. \cite{Kong2025_mmWaveRadar_Survey} examined computational intelligence-based wireless sensor and actuator networks, opportunistic localization for sensor networks, and mmWave Radar based sensing with a focus on machine learning techniques, respectively.
+Beyond these highly overlapping works, moderately related surveys such as Primeau et al. \cite{Primeau2018_CI_in_WSANS}, Moura et al. \cite{Moura2019_GameTheory_MEC_Survey}, and Kong et al. \cite{Kong2025_mmWaveRadar_Survey} examined computational intelligence-based wireless sensor and actuator networks, opportunistic localization for sensor networks, and mmWave Radar based sensing with a focus on machine learning (ML) techniques, respectively.
 However, each study addressed these mechanisms in an uncombined computer vision and wireless communications SLAM setting.
-Other reviews such as Liu et al. \cite{Liu2022_ISAC_FundamentalLimits} focused on integrated sensing and communication (ISAC) limits, highlight the rising interest in environment-aware communication, yet none have connected these to the algorithmic or autonomy-enabling layers of SLAM.
-In contrast, the present survey synthesizes these research threads into a unified taxonomy encompassing (i) the foundations of autonomous SLAM, and (ii) mathematical methods and multimodal SLAM techniques, while highlighting the transformative role of modern wireless communication technologies in the era of 6G, ranging from WiFi fingerprinting and radio map construction to deep neural network (DNN)–based wireless SLAM and RIS-aided MetaSLAM.
-This integrative treatment establishes a cross-disciplinary reference point for understanding how wireless signals are increasingly redefining localization, mapping, and situational awareness across next-generation robotic and communication systems.
-Table~\ref{tab:survey_comparison} compares this survey with closely related works in terms of their treatment of SLAM as a core framework, joint consideration of vision-wireless communications and the integration of perception, control, and communications within a combined approach.
+Other reviews such as Liu et al. \cite{Liu2022_ISAC_FundamentalLimits} focused on integrated sensing and communication (ISAC) limits, highlight the rising interest in environment-aware communication, yet none have connected these to the algorithmic or autonomy-{supporting} layers of SLAM.
+In {comparison}, the present survey synthesizes these research threads into a unified {framework comprising} (i) the foundations of autonomous SLAM, and (ii) mathematical methods and multimodal SLAM techniques, while highlighting the transformative role of modern wireless communication technologies in the era of 6G, ranging from WiFi fingerprinting and radio map construction to deep neural network (DNN)–based wireless SLAM and RIS-aided MetaSLAM.
+This integrative treatment {can provide} a cross-disciplinary reference point for understanding how wireless signals are increasingly redefining localization, mapping, and situational awareness across next-generation robotic and communication systems.

+{ The literature search was conducted using a three-step approach to ensure broad coverage of relevant studies.
+First, a search was performed in the Scopus database using predefined keywords “(SLAM OR Simultaneous Localization and Mapping) AND (5G OR 6G OR WiFi OR Wireless Communications*).
+The search was limited to articles published up to September 2025.
+Second, a targeted manual search was conducted of all surveys published over the period January 2018 – September 2025 in IEEE Communications Surveys \& Tutorials, to capture recent surveys in the field.
+This step was undertaken to ensure inclusion of influential and field-specific syntheses that may not have been fully captured through the Scopus database indexing.
+Finally, reference lists of the identified articles/surveys were screened to identify additional relevant studies and reports not retrieved through the latter search.}